This post may contain affiliate links.

 People will take you seriously if you sound genuine.

 So, how do you sound ingenuine?
 By expressing too much enthusiasm or overselling to the point that it turns your readers off.

 Over-enthusiasm comes off as ingenuine and the majority of people see right through it.
 They can tell you’re really trying to sell something, and they aren’t buying.

-Yes, I know most of you may be writing with the point to sell.
+Yes, I know most of you may be writing with the point to sell, especially if you’re writing something like product descriptions.
 But trust me on this.
 You want your selling to be subtle – no one likes to hear a pushy sales person go on and on about a product, and no one wants to waste their time reading what that pushy salesman has to write, either.

 Exaggeration is also much more noticeable in writing than it is in conversation (and it can be pretty obvious in conversation, too, so that’s saying something).

 Now, this isn’t to say that you can’t ever use hyperbole, or excessive exaggeration, for dramatic or humorous effect.
 If your exaggeration adds personality to your message, and is in line with your brand, then go for it.
 But do it with tact, and make it clear that the over-exaggeration is not to be taken seriously.